(For the first page of this review of the Villas at Disney’s Grand Floridian, click here.)

-The master bedroom has two entrances–one from the living room, and one from the divided master bath.
+The master bedroom has two entrances–one from the living room near the balcony, and one from the divided master bath.
 See the floor plan below.

 The result is that

-- Those sleeping in the living area can use the master bath without entering the master bedroom (unlike in other recent DVC designs, there’s no third bath aimed at those in the living room), and
+- Those sleeping in the living area can use the master bath without entering the master bedroom, and

 - Those in the master bedroom can exit the master space without interrupting sleeping people in the living area.